Vyral/base-template/_posts/2018-08-02-18-questions-to-ask-when-shopping-for-a-real-estate-agent.md

 12. Will you represent me exclusively (if you are a buyer)

-13. How many lenders do you work with?&nbsp; (if you need a mortgage)
+13. How many lenders do you work with?  (if you need a mortgage)

-14. Why do you like working with these lenders?&nbsp;
+14. Why do you like working with these lenders?

-15. What other service providers do you work with?&nbsp;
+15. What other service providers do you work with?

 16. Do you get any compensation when you refer them to me?

-17. How will you communicate with me?&nbsp;
+17. How will you communicate with me?

 18. How often should I expect to hear from you?

 Just a couple of things to keep in mind!

-Experience is not a guarantee that the person is successful.&nbsp; Ask additional questions if you don’t understand the answers.&nbsp; Ask for references.&nbsp; Make the telephone calls. &nbsp; And before you buy or sell your home, by all means get pre-approved ahead of time.
+Experience is not a guarantee that the person is successful.
+Ask additional questions if you don’t understand the answers.
+Ask for references.
+Make the telephone calls.
+And before you buy or sell your home, by all means get pre-approved ahead of time.

-&nbsp;